 Bubba Hotep is a fantastic low-budget horror comedy starring Bruce Campbell.
-Set in a retirement home where people are mysteriously dying two of the incumbents must battle a 3000 year old Egyptian mummy in order to save their souls.
+Set in a retirement home where people are mysteriously dying two of the incumbents must battle a 3,000 year old mummy from ancient Egypt in order to save their souls.

 The main character is Sebastian Haff and he's wasting away in a bed with a “boil on his pecker” and no one to visit him.
 Haff claims to be Elvis Presley, saying that he swapped identities with an impersonator when the fame got too much for him and then had no way of proving his real identity.
 He spent years impersonating himself until he took a fall off a stage and broke his hip.
 He ended up in the home and now walks with a zimmer frame and is understandably not the happiest of guys.

 No-one questions people dying in an old folks home but Elvis sees some strange things and teams up with another of the residents, a wheelchair bound black guy who believes he is John F Kennedy.
 JFK has a theory about what is going on and the two begin to investigate.
 They uncover evidence that a 3000 year-old mummy is sucking the souls from the old folk in the home.
 They resolve to combat this evil but in their weakened states this is no mean feat.